Sim4n6/plasoWiki/Dependencies-Windows.md

 Alternative installation methods like installing directly from source, using easy_install or pip are not recommended because when not maintained correctly they can mess up your setup more easily than using MSIs.

+**Note that when making MSI packages, make sure the remove the previous versions before installing the newer version.
+It appears the Python distutil generated MSI packages don't detect and remove previous versions.**

+Note that easy installer does not always remove older versions, e.g. when upgrading IPython 0.13 to 1.1.

 ### Build essentials
 Make sure the necessary building tools and development packages are installed on the system: